jarrekk/Jalpc-A/README.md

 ### Rich Text Editor

 I use [summernote](https://github.com/summernote/angular-summernote) to generate a rich text editor at web page,you can write many styles of words and add pictures, videos and so on.It's very easy to write an article.
+> When you want to upload an image,the image will be uploaded to a background platform(qiniu cloud service).

 ### Share